robenkleene/design-references/premiere-pro/premiere-pro-effects.md

 # Premiere Pro Effects

+- Drag an effect to a clip to apply it, its settings with then be under `Effect Controls`.
 - You can toggle an effect on and off with the `fx` icon.

 ## Multiple Clips